×

 Factors to Consider While Choosing a Hardware Emulator

-When it comes to choosing the right hardware emulator, there is no one-size-fits-all strategy.
-It depends on your business.
+When it comes to choosing the right hardware emulation formula, there is no one-size-fits-all strategy.
+The emulator you choose depends on your business.
 Ensure you carefully assess each factor to make a choice that fully aligns with your needs.

 Purpose and Use Case

-• Business Continuity: One of the most common use cases for hardware emulation is in legacy data centers, where it helps extend the lifespan of legacy applications.
+• Business Continuity: One of the most common use cases for hardware emulation is in legacy data centers, According to Opengear in 2023, globally, 82% of companies experience 1-4 network outages in a quarter, according to CIOs.
+Outdated systems are not far behind.
+Hardware emulation helps extend the lifespan of legacy applications.
 This way, companies eliminate outdated hardware and associated risks so that their critical applications can run more efficiently.

 • Development: For development, it allows them to simulate hardware environments with high accuracy and compatibility.